danfuzz/samizdat/README.md

 Samizdat
 ========

-This is the source for the Samizdat programming language, or "Sami" if you want to be terse.
+This is the source for the Samizdat programming language, or "Sam" if you want to be terse.

-Watch this space!
+Find lots of documentation in [the docs/ directory](docs).

 - - - - -